zaqxs123456/Basic-Logic-Test-for-AI/questions.md

     - All integer numbers have at least two factors except the number 1: 1 and the number itself, and 1 also have a single factor of 1.
     - All other answers are not necessarily true, they depend on the assumption that the sequence is following a pattern, which did not state in the question.
+    - Only [d] is the correct answer, more than one answer is considered incorrect.

 ---